thoughtspot/thoughtspot.github.io/_release/fixed.md

 - User is unable to list and delete worksheet dependencies.

 - Attempting to share a worksheet with another user, causes the error "Loading Failed" when trying to add the user.

+<a id="6-2-1"></a>
+## 6.2.1 Fixed issues

+These are the issues we fixed in ThoughtSpot Release 6.2.1.

+- Upgrades to 6.2 could sometimes become stuck or fail.

+- Replay Search incorrectly shows as available when ThoughtSpot is embedded.

+- Style customization page is not available.

+- When ThoughtSpot is embedded, clicking the Follow button enables the navbar.

+- Scrolling a tabular answer resulted causes an error.

+- Growth formula doesn’t work when using a custom calendar.

+- Geo Map intermittently displays two different charts for the same query.

+- Copy to clipboard doesn’t work in the Admin tab.

+- Choosing a fact table for the purpose of creating a join causes inconsistent sub-queries.

 <a id="6-2"></a>
 ## 6.2 Fixed issues